 [2, 1000].-231 <= Node.val <= 231 - 1Follow up: A solution using

 O(n) space is pretty straight-forward.
-Could you devise a constant O(1) space solution?Problem Overview: You are given the root of a Binary Search Tree where exactly two nodes were swapped by mistake.
-The structure of the tree is unchanged, but the BST property is violated.
-Your task is to recover the tree by swapping those two nodes back without changing the tree structure.
+Could you devise a constant O(1) space solution?Problem Overview: A valid Binary Search Tree (BST) has an in-order traversal that produces a sorted sequence.
+In this problem, exactly two nodes in the BST were swapped by mistake.
+Your task is to restore the tree without changing its structure by identifying those two nodes and swapping their values back.

 Approach 1: In-Order Traversal with Additional Space (O(n) time, O(n) space)